mozilla-mobile/mozilla-vpn-client/scripts/README.md

 - ./wasm/compile.sh - compile the client for Wasm.
 See the main README.md file.

+# CI tools

+- ./ci/check_qrc.py - check qrc files to avoid duplicate entries and other errors

+# Utilities for the compilation

+- ./utils/bake_shaders.sh - create the shader resources
+- ./utils/commons.sh - common set of functions
+- ./utils/generate_glean.py - generate glean resources
+- ./utils/generate_i18n_servers.sh - localize city/country names
+- ./utils/generate_strings.py - process the string.yaml file and generate resources
+- ./utils/import_languages.py - process languages and import them
+- ./utils/inspector.py - send commands to the VPN client inspector
+- ./utils/qt5_compile.sh - compile qt5 for linux and macos
+- ./utils/qt6_compile.sh - compile qt6 for linux and macos

-# Others
+# Clang-format utils

 TODO: all of these needs to be moved in subfolders, removed, unified, etc.

-- ./inspector.py - send commands to the VPN client inspector
 - ./apply-format - apply clang-format rules
-- ./qt6_compile.sh - compile qt6 for... linux/macos?
-- ./qt5_compile.sh - compile qt5 for... linux/macos?
+- ./git-pre-commit-format - configure the pre-commit git hook for clang-formatting

+TODO: all of these needs to be moved in subfolders, removed, unified, etc.

+# Others

 - ./tooltool.py - utility used in taskcluster
-- ./commons.sh - common set of functions
-- ./check_qrc.py - check qrc files to avoid duplicate entries and other errors
-- ./generate_glean.py - generate glean resources
-- ./importLanguages.py - process languages and import them
-- ./generate_strings.py - process the string.yaml file and generate resources
-- ./generate_i18n_servers.sh - localize city/country names
-- ./test_function.sh - run functional tests
-- ./git-pre-commit-format - configure the pre-commit git hook for clang-formatting
-- ./test_function.ps1 - run functional tests on windows
-- ./bake_shaders.sh - create the shader resources